jambuur/APEDSK99/README.md

 ### *DOAD's*

-The SD card can be filled with as many DOAD's as you see fit :-) DOAD filenames must follow the MS-DOS 8.3 format and have a  ".dsk" extension.
+The SD card can be filled with as many DOAD's as you see fit :-) DOAD filenames must follow the MS-DOS 8.3 format and have a  ".DSK" extension.
 At powerup / reset the Arduino looks for optional "_DRIVE01.DSK" / "_DRIVE02.DSK" / "_DRIVE03.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's.

 Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but quite fast) floppy.
-Formatting a single-sided "floppy" takes about 15 seconds.
+Formatting a single-sided "floppy" takes about 15 seconds and verifying is unnecesary.
 Fun fact: single-sided DOAD's automagically become double-sided by formatting them accordingly.

 ### *BASIC support*

-The DSR contains 3 additional TI BASIC CALL's to manage DOAD's:
+The DSR contains 4 additional TI BASIC CALL's to manage DOAD's:

 CALL PDSK([1-3]): This subprogram applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block.
 This flag prevents APEDSK99 writing to the DOAD.
 Keep in mind that this is separate to the familiar Protected flag as used by disk managers.